SynaSreng/SynaSreng.github.io/_pages/cv.md

 Projects
 ======
-* Medical Image Analysis using image segmentation and machine learning
+* Medical Image Analysis using Image Segmentation and Machine Learning
   * Detection of Diabetic Retinopathy Lesions on Fundus Images
     * Exudates detection in fundus images using image segmentation (2012-2013)
     * Hemorrages detection in fundus images using image segmentation (2015-2016)